Open Bible Data Home About News OET Key

 The Book of Joshua 18

 4Choose three men from each of your seven tribes.
-I will send them out to explore the parts of the land which you have not occupied yet.
-When they finish, they will write a report to tell you what the land is like.
-They will also make a map to show you where cities and important places are located and which tribe will live in which area.
+I will send them out to explore the parts of the land that no tribe has occupied yet.
+They are to write a description of seven different regions that will become the territories of your seven tribes.
+Then they are to bring the description back to me.
 5They will divide the remaining land into seven parts.
 The tribe of Judah will keep its land in the south, and the tribes of Ephraim and Manasseh will keep their land in the north.
-6But in their report, the men from the seven tribes should describe the seven parts of the remaining land that they wish to receive, and bring the report to me.
-While Yahweh is watching, I will cast lots to decide which land should be assigned to each tribe.
-7But the tribe of Levi will not be assigned any land, because their reward is to be Yahweh’s priests.
-The tribes of Gad, Reuben, and the half tribe of Manasseh have already been assigned their land on the east side of the Jordan River, just as Moses, the man who served God well, decided, so they will not get any more land.”
+6But in their report, the men from the seven tribes should describe how we can divide the remaining land into seven parts.
+They will bring the report to me.
+Then, while Yahweh our God is watching, I will cast lots to decide which part should be assigned to each tribe.
+7But I will not assign any land to the tribe of Levi.
+Instead, their reward is to be Yahweh’s priests.
+And the tribes of Gad and Reuben and half of the tribe of Manasseh have already received land on the east side of the Jordan River.
+Moses, Yahweh’s servant, gave it to them.”

-12The northern border started at the Jordan River and extended west along the northern side of Jericho, into the hill country.
-From there the border extended west to the wilderness near Beth Aven.
-13From there it extended south to Luz (which is now called Bethel).
-From there it goes down to Ataroth Addar, which is on the hill south of Lower Beth Horon.
+12Its northern border started at the Jordan River and extended west, along the northern side of Jericho, into the hill country.
+From there the border extended farther west to the wilderness near Beth Aven.
+13From there it extended to Luz and went south of that ciity.
+(People now call that city Bethel).
+From there it went down to Ataroth Addar, which is on the hill south of Lower Beth Horon.

-14At the hill south of Beth Horon, the border turned and extended south to Kiriath Baal (which is also named Kiriath Jearim).
-That is a town where people of the tribe of Judah live.
+14Then, from the hill opposite the south side of the city of Beth Horon, the western side of the border turned and extended south to Kiriath Baal.
+(People now call that town Kiriath Jearim.
+People from the tribe of Judah live there.)
 That was the western border.

-15The south border of their land started near Kiriath Jearim and extended west to the springs of Nephtoah.
-16From there it extended down to the bottom of the hill, near the Valley of Ben Hinnom, on the north side of the Valley of Rephaim.
-The border extended down along the Hinnom Valley, south of the city where the Jebusites lived, to En Rogel.
-17From there the border extended west to En Shemesh and continued to Geliloth near the hill of Adummim.
-Then it extended to the great stone of Reuben’s son Bohan.
+15The southern border of their land started near Kiriath Jearim and extended west to the springs of Nephtoah.
+16From there, it extended down to the bottom of the hill near the Valley of Ben Hinnom, on the north side of the Valley of the Raphaites.
+The border then extended down along the Hinnom Valley, south of the city where the Jebusites lived, to En Rogel.
+17From there the border went north to En Shemesh and continued to Geliloth near the hill of Adummim.
+Then it extended to the big stone that Reuben’s son Bohan set up.
 18From there the border extended to the northern edge of Beth Arabah and down into the plain along the Jordan.
-19From there it extended east to the northern edge of Beth Hoglah and ended at the north end of the Dead Sea, where the Jordan River flows into the Dead Sea.
+19From there, it extended east to the northern edge of Beth Hoglah and ended at the north end of the Dead Sea, where the Jordan River flows into that sea.
 That was the boundary on the south.

 JOS 18:1–18:28 ©